 Michele Selig Worobiec, JD, CCM

-As chief counsel for TASC, Michele Selig Worobiec’s executive leadership responsibilities include corporate governance, legal risk management, policy and legislative initiatives, justice system relations, and national and international consulting.
+As vice president and chief counsel for TASC, Michele Selig Worobiec’s executive leadership responsibilities include corporate governance, legal risk management, policy and legislative initiatives, justice system relations, and national and international consulting.

 Bringing forth a broad range of legal,